-I am interested in the early evolution of jawed vertebrates (gnathostomes), the group to which we humans belong, especially in the cartilaginous fishes or chondrichthyans (sharks, rays and chimaeras).
+I am interested in the early evolution of jawed vertebrates (gnathostomes), the group to which we humans belong, in particular the cartilaginous fishes or chondrichthyans (sharks, rays and chimaeras).
 I try to use the fossil record to understand the anatomy of ancient relatives of living gnathostomes, in particular using methods to visualise them three-dimensionally in the rock matrix.

 At the moment my research focuses on the evolution of modern sharks and rays (elasmobranchs).
 Modern groups of elasmobranch seem to have originated in the Mesozoic: I am trying to combine information from the skeletons of extinct sharks from this period with information of the anatomy and genomes of living sharks to try and understand how and when living groups of shark evolved.